CloudBindle/bindle/README.md

 Bash shell scripts used to configure the hosts, we included several example configuration templates in:

     ./templates/config

 Fill in your various platform settings depending on what cloud provider you use (Vcloud(~/.bindle/vcloud.cfg), Amazon(~/.bindle/aws.cfg), or OpenStack(~/.bindle/openstack.cfg)).

     perl bin/launch_cluster.pl --config=openstack --cluster=cluster1

-Now, you can navigate to ~/.bindle/ and fill the required information in the appropriate config file:
+Navigate to ~/.bindle/ and fill in the configuration file.
+Use these configureation files as templates to create your own custom configuration.

     vim ~/.bindle/<aws/openstack/vcloud>.cfg

-or use these configureations files to create another custom setup

-Please refer to the section below if you require help filling all the information in the config file.
-Once you have finished filling everything up, you can simply execute the following commad again to launch the cluster:
+To launch a cluster:

     perl bin/launch_cluster.pl --config=configuration-file-name --cluster <cluster-name>

 ### Filling in the config file